 The Loneliness of Staying in Relationships for Security

-conscious relating intimacy and connection relationships Aug 11, 2025
+Aug 11, 2025

-Security can look like many things — financial stability, the comfort of routine, or even the familiarity of another person’s presence.
+Security can look like many things: financial stability, the comfort of routine, or even the familiarity of another person's presence.
 At first glance, these elements seem essential for a stable life.
 But when security becomes the foundation of a relationship rather than connection or emotional intimacy, it often comes with an unspoken cost: the quiet ache of loneliness.

 The Survival Trap